Metal-phosphine complex: M-PR3 bonding

 Phosphines are L-type ligands.
 Unlike most metal ammine complexes, metal phosphine complexes tend to be lipophilic, displaying good solubility in organic solvents.

 Phosphine ligands are also π-acceptors.
 Their π-acidity arises from overlap of P-C σ* anti-bonding orbitals with filled metal orbitals.
 Aryl- and fluorophosphines are stronger π-acceptors than alkylphosphines.
 Trifluorophosphine (PF3) is a strong π-acid with bonding properties akin to those of the carbonyl ligand.
 In early work, phosphine ligands were thought to utilize 3d orbitals to form M-P pi-bonding, but it is now accepted that d-orbitals on phosphorus are not involved in bonding.
 The energy of the σ* orbitals is lower for phosphines with electronegative substituents, and for this reason phosphorus trifluoride is a particularly good π-acceptor.

 Steric properties

 In contrast to tertiary phosphines, tertiary amines, especially arylamine derivatives, are reluctant to bind to metals.
 The difference between the coordinating power of PR3 and NR3 reflects the greater steric crowding around the nitrogen atom, which is smaller.

 By changes in one or more of the three organic substituents, the steric and electronic properties of phosphine ligands can be manipulated.
-The steric properties of phosphine ligands can be ranked by their Tolman cone angle.
+The steric properties of phosphine ligands can be ranked by their Tolman cone angle or percent buried volume.